+ITEM 11.
 EXECUTIVE COMPENSATION

-The following tables and accompanying narrative disclosure set forth information about the compensation earned by our named executive officers during the year ended December 31, 2021.
-Our named executive officers, who are our principal executive officer and the two most highly compensated executive officers (other than our principal executive officer) serving as executive officers as of December 31, 2021, were:
+The following tables and accompanying narrative disclosure set forth information about the compensation earned by our named executive officers during the years ended December 31, 2022, and 2021.
+Our named executive officers, who are our principal executive officer and the two most highly compensated executive officers (other than our principal executive officer) serving as executive officers as of December 31, 2022, were:

-- Gerald T. Proehl, our President and Chief Executive Officer; - Kyri K. Van Hoose, our Senior Vice President and Chief Financial Officer; and - Christopher J. Nardo, Ph.D., our Senior Vice President, Development.
+- Gerald T. Proehl, President and Chief Executive Officer; - Kyri K. Van Hoose, our Senior Vice President and Chief Financial Officer; and - Christopher J. Nardo, Ph.D., our Senior Vice President and Chief Development Officer.